Memory that learns what works. So you can do more of it.

 • Knowledge graph: JSON file

-• LLM: Ollama or LM Studio (local inference)
+• Desktop: Ollama or LM Studio (local inference)

 Built for Developers